Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Abstract

 \section{Abstract}

-Information-theory based variational principles have proven effective at providing scalable uncertainty quantification (i.e. robustness) bounds for quantities of interest in the presence of non-parametric model-form uncertainty.
-In this work, we combine such variational formulas with functional inequalities (Poincar{\'e}, $\log$-Sobolev, Liapunov functions) to derive explicit uncertainty quantification bounds applicable to both discrete and continuous-time Markov processes.
-These bounds are well-behaved in the infinite-time limit and apply to steady-states.
+Information-theory based variational principles have proven effective at providing scalable uncertainty quantification (i.e. robustness) bounds for quantities of interest in the presence of nonparametric model-form uncertainty.
+In this work, we combine such variational formulas with functional inequalities (Poincar{\'e}, $\log$-Sobolev, Liapunov functions) to derive explicit uncertainty quantification bounds for time-averaged observables, comparing a Markov process to a second (not necessarily Markov) process.
+These bounds are well-behaved in the infinite-time limit and apply to steady-states of both discrete and continuous-time Markov processes.

 \keywords{uncertainty quantification \and Markov process \and relative entropy \and Poincar\'e inequality \and $\log$-Sobolev inequality \and Liapunov function \and Bernstein inequality } \subclass{ 47D07 \and 39B72 \and 60F10 \and 60J25 }